Wooty-B/LX2K_Guide/README.md

 @ptitSeb - All his hard work with Box86 and  additionally adding LX2160A specific support

-rna (Armbian Forums) - For writing the ARM 32-bit chroot guide which became a template for part of this guide
+rna (Armbian Forums) - For writing the ARM 32-bit chroot guide I used as well as 64-bit wine info